microsoft/coe-starter-kit/PowerPlatformDevOpsALM/SETUPGUIDE.md

 1. Click Edit -> Variables

-1. On the Pipeline Variables screen create the **ValidationSolutionComponentOwnershipConfiguration**, **TestSolutionComponentOwnershipConfiguration** and **ProdSolutionComponentOwnershipConfiguration** pipeline variables.
+1. On the Pipeline Variables screen create the **SolutionComponentOwnershipConfiguration** pipeline variables.

 1. Set the value to the json formatted array of environment variable schema and values.